chronicqazxc/ViewControllersContainer/README.md

 ![](./ChildViewControllers.gif)

 ## Architecture
-Used MVC as simple pattern simple architecture, this demo just focused on `ChildViewController` & `Data transition`.
+Used MVC for simple pattern simple architecture, this demo just focused on `ChildViewController` & `Data transition` practice.

 ## Concept
 **How to put multi-view controllers inside a UIView?**